 Q13.
 What does the future of Midcounties look like if the merger doesn't go ahead?

-If members do not approve the merger, Midcounties will continue operating independently with a clear strategic plan.
-This includes improving efficiency, reducing debt, and investing in areas like pensions and member services.
-However, the Board believes the merger offers the best long-term future for members and colleagues given the opportunities it presents to develop the business and the headwinds impacting the Society.
+However, if members do not approve the merger, Midcounties will continue operating independently with a clear strategic plan.
+This includes improving efficiency, reducing debt, and investing in areas like member services.
+Importantly, it also includes investigating other major strategic partnerships as, like Central’s Board, we that merger represents the best interests for the long term future of the members of this Society.

 Q14.
 What are the likely savings and cost efficiencies which could be realised as a result of the merger?